You are here

 NOT ON THE CHART BUT MAY ALSO BE CONSIDERED DEAFBLIND:

-Children who have significant support needs due to generalized central nervous system dysfunction, who also exhibit measurable auditory and visual impairments, or deficits in auditory AND visual functioning
+Children who have significant support needs due to generalized central nervous system dysfunction, who also exhibit measurable auditory and visual impairments or deficits in auditory AND visual functioning

 Deaf-blindness occurs in three of 100,000 births.
-In Colorado, just over 130 children and youth (ages birth through 21 years) have been identified as having both a vision and hearing loss.
+In Colorado, just over 130 children and youth (ages birth through 21 years) have been identified as having both vision and hearing loss.
 These individuals are eligible for services through the Colorado Services for Children and Youth with Combined Vision and Hearing Loss Project.

 Annual Student Census: When a learner qualifies as a child with deaf-blindness, according to state eligibility criteria, the child is registered with the Colorado State Deaf-Blind Census.
-On an annual basis, the state and federal governments collect demographic and educational data on the children between the ages of birth through 21 who have been identified as having combined vision and hearing loss.
+On an annual basis, the state and federal governments collect demographic and educational data on children between the ages of birth through 21 who have been identified as having combined vision and hearing loss.
 The purpose of this data collection is to help in planning for personnel, educational, and transitional services.
 These data are also one factor the U.S. Department of Education uses to determine how much funding Colorado Services to Children and Youth with Combined Vision and Hearing Loss will receive.
 All information is kept strictly confidential as stated in the Family Educational Rights and Privacy Act.
 For more information about the Colorado State Deaf-Blind Census, download a PDF copy of the Frequently Asked Questions about the CO DB Census (PDF).

 National Deaf-Blind Census Child Count Information: